skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   ``--reg pc=START``. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+--sim-load
+  Simulate a 48K ZX Spectrum running LOAD "".
+This is an alternative to using ``--ram load`` that can handle headerless data blocks and automatically determine the start address, so long as the tape contains only standard speed blocks, and the Spectrum ROM is used to load each one.

 --state name=value
   Set a hardware state attribute.
 Do ``--state help`` for more information, or see the section on ``HARDWARE STATE`` below.
 This option may be used multiple